ekasetiawans/ftpd-docker/README.md

-docker-openwrt-ftp
+ftpd-docker
 ===================

-An image based on OpenWrt x86_64 which runs a ftp server.
+An image based on OpenWrt x86_64 which runs an ftp server.
+This is a fork of https://github.com/m-creations/docker-openwrt-ftp

 How to use
 ----------